franklinft/ariaDoc/README.md

 # ariaDoc

-Documentation was created to showed usage the API.
+Documentation was created to showed usage the API System Assistent Hospital.